 Competitive interest rates

-One of the biggest fintech trends is higher interest rates, and this also applies to many neobanks.
-This will depend on the type of savings account, and generally will offer a wider range of financial products for customers.
-However, even if interest rates are not as higher, fewer fees mean that customers can save money using neobanks versus traditional banks.
+One of the major trends in fintech is the rise in interest rates, which is also relevant for many neobanks.
+The impact will vary based on the type of savings account, and neobanks typically provide a broader array of financial products for their customers.
+Furthermore, even if the interest rates are not significantly higher, the reduced fees associated with neobanks allow customers to save more compared to traditional banks.

 Ease of use